franciscovillaescusa/CMD/docs/source/data.rst

 - 15,000 2D maps of one single field.
 15,000 2D maps in total.
 - 1,000 3D grids of one single field.
 1,000 3D grids in total.

-The following table provides more details on CMD data:
+The table below lists the 13 types of fields represented by the data and provides basic information about them.

 +-----------------------+--------+--------------------+--------------------+--------------------+--------------------------------------+
 | Field                 | Prefix | IllustrisTNG       | SIMBA              | Nbody              | Units                                |